Eetion/Eirene.jl/README.md

 ## Installation

+**Debugging Tip** *Homebrew and other installers tend to install very old versions, for some reason.
+The only way to effectively check that you are running the most recent version of Julia is to visit the downloads page (https://julialang.org/downloads/) and compare with your current install.*

 Installing Julia is simple.
-Download the most recent version of Julia (1.1.0 at the time of this writing) at <https://julialang.org/downloads/>.
-Open a Julia shell, type `]` to enter the Package management environment, and run  `add Eirene`:
+Download the most recent version of Julia at <https://julialang.org/downloads/>.
+Open a Julia shell and type `]` to enter the Package management environment.
+Then run  `add Eirene`:

 ```
 (v1.1) pkg> add Eirene